Carnival & Firemen's Parade History

 Come and enjoy the fun!
 There area number of adult and children rides, games of chance and plenty of great food and drink!
 Come and have a beer or the best fireman's fried dough you will ever taste.
 There is a "Pay One Price" ride special on Saturday Afternoon with kid drawings after the ride special.

-Come and enjoy the large fireworks display on Saturday night.
+Also enjoy the large fireworks display on Saturday night.
 The kids would love it!
 1,000's come out to see them.
 They start at 10:30pm.
 Stop and pick up some fried dough before they start.

-Come support the local churches and other local organizations, under the big tent, with the best food items and desserts.
+Help support the local churches and other local organizations, under the big tent, with the best food items and desserts.
 From corn on the cob, strawberry shortcake, salt potatoes, taco salad, sausage and more.

 On Thursday, Friday and Saturday nights there are live local bands playing your favorite songs until midnight.
 There’s no cover charge.
 It is free.
 Parking is free.
 Bring your lawn chair and enjoy each night of great music (see "The Carnival" page for more information).

 Don't miss the giant parade on Friday night!
 One of the largest popular parades around.
-The parade is over an hour long with bands, drum corps, fire departments, auxiliaries, fire trucks, ambulance corps, ambulances, law enforcement, VFW’s, American Legions, clowns, color-guards, scouts, dignitaries, old antique cars, floats, tractors and much, much more!
+The parade is over an hour long with bands, drum corps, fire departments, auxiliaries, fire trucks, ambulance corps, ambulances, law enforcement, VFW’s, American Legions, clowns, color-guards, scouts, dignitaries, politicians, old antique cars, floats, tractors and much, much more!
 The parade starts at 7pm sharp! (see "the Parade"page for more information)